 - Management Board – A body of members elected by the General Meeting who jointly oversee the activities of a company.

-- Chairman of the Management Board – A member of the Management Board elected by the members to organise the work of the Management Board and to call and head the meetings at least once per quarter.
+- Chairman of the Management Board – A member of the Management Board elected by the members to organize the work of the Management Board and to call and head the meetings at least once per quarter.

-- General Director – Legal representative of the company appointed by the Management Board who is in charge of the day to day activities of the company.
-This can be a major shareholder, officer or chief executive who represents the interests of the company’s shareholders.
+- General Director – Legal representative of the company appointed by the Management Board who is in charge of the day-to-day activities of the company.
+This can be a major shareholder, officer, or chief executive who represents the interests of the company’s shareholders.
 The General Director must be an employee of the company and reside in Vietnam.

 The limited liability concept is largely the reason for the success of this form of business organization as it is dependent on the originally agreed-upon distribution of ownership.

 Limited liability is greatly advantageous for the shareholders themselves.
-Any loss experienced by any individual shareholder cannot exceed the amount which they have already contributed to as dues or payments.
+Any loss experienced by any individual shareholder cannot exceed the amount which they have already contributed as dues or payments.
 This eliminates the enterprise’s creditors as stakeholders and allows for anonymous shares trading.